zhiq/someday/README.md

 ## What is Someday?

 Someday is a simple, open-source scheduling tool designed specifically for Gmail users.
-Uses Google App Scripts to host and [clasp](https://github.com/google/clasp) to manage.
+Uses Google Apps Scripts to host and [clasp](https://github.com/google/clasp) to manage.
 Built with modern technologies like [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), [Shadcn/UI](https://ui.shadcn.com/), and [Vite](https://vite.dev/).
 A simple alternative to traditional scheduling apps like Calendly.

 ### Key Features